rockfireredmoon/iceee/Doc/BUILD.md

 Most 3rd party dependencies are included in the source tree, and you do not need to do anything.
 But, there are a couple that must install first.

- * libcurl (https://curl.haxx.se/libcurl/).
+ * [libcurl](https://curl.haxx.se/libcurl/).
 Used for outgoing network connectivity to the website and other services such as GitHub and mail servers.
- * OpenSSL (https://www.openssl.org/).
+ * [OpenSSL](https://www.openssl.org/).
 Used only when SSL is enabled, this adds HTTPS functionality to the HTTP server.
+ * [Boost](https://www.boost.org/).
+Introduced to replace boilerplate code that was necessary in an earlier time, but there are now better alternatives.
+This currently includes threading, but more will be ported to boost and/or standard C++ over time.

 ### Run-time Pre-requisites